 Should I feed my dog black olives?

-Although they are packed with nutrients and in moderation will cause no harm, there’s really no reason to feed them to dogs.
+Although they are packed with nutrients, are a good source of healthy fat, high in vitamin E, and in moderation, will cause no harm, there’s really no reason to feed them to dogs.

-You can find a lot of dog snacks that serves just fine and save those tasty olives for yourself.
+You can find many dog snacks and dog food that serve just fine, and save those tasty olives for yourself.

 If you do want to share one or two, no problem.